-High cholesterol has symptoms that are harmless or difficult to diagnose; thus, you need a routine screening test for high-cholesterol diagnosis.
-High cholesterol screening can even do without fasting.
+High cholesterol has some symptoms, mostly harmless or difficult to recognize.
+Thus, need a routine screening test for high-cholesterol diagnosis; you can do if without fasting.

 Cholesterol screening without fasting

-Knowing your total and HDL cholesterol can give you a general idea about your cholesterol levels, if you are not interested in get lipoprotein profile after fasting.
-Because testing for total and HDL cholesterol does not require fasting.
+Knowing the total and HDL cholesterol can give general idea about the cholesterol levels, if not interested in getting lipoprotein profile after fasting.
+Additionally, this screening test does not require fasting.

-Screening cholesterol results with the total cholesterol of 200 mg/dL or more, or if the HDL of less than 40 mg/dL, then you will need to have a lipoprotein profile done.
+You need lipoprotein profile done, if a screening cholesterol result has the total cholesterol of 200 mg/dL or more, or the HDL of less than 40 mg/dL.

 Cholesterol screening recommendation for adults

-All adults over 20 years of age are required undergoing a cholesterol-screening test for every five years.
-If the total and HDL cholesterol levels are repeatedly normal, then you can go longer between tests.
-If your total cholesterol is a borderline high and lower HDL cholesterol level, then you require more frequent testing.
+All adults over 20 years needed to undergo a cholesterol-screening test for every five years.
+If the total and HDL cholesterol levels are repeatedly normal, you can go longer between tests.
+If the total-cholesterol is a borderline-high and low-HDL-C level, you require more frequent testing.

-People with diabetes, heart disease, stroke, or high blood pressure should always need to have a cholesterol-screening test done, no matter what their age is.
+People with diabetes, heart disease, stroke, or high blood pressure should always need to take the cholesterol-screening test done, no matter what their age is.

 Cholesterol screening recommendation for children

-For those who have the risk factors such as a family history of high cholesterol, and heart attacks before age 55 in men and before age 65 in women.
+For those who have the risk factors such as a family history of high cholesterol and heart attacks (before age 55 in men and before age 65 in women).
 Cholesterol screening should start as early as age 2 and no later than age 10.
-For those who are obese or having diabetes and the cholesterol level tests is normal, recommend retesting in three to five years.
-Patients already treating for high cholesterol should be screening for every two to six months.
+For those who are obese or having diabetes and the cholesterol levels are normal, recommend retesting for every three to five years.

 Lipoprotein profile test does not need fasting